Is Germany edging toward recession? | DW | 14.08.2019

 Western Europe hasn't been immune to the global economic slowdown currently underway.
-Germany, with its export-oriented economy, is one of the countries that are affected the most.
+Germany, with its export-oriented economy, is one of the countries that has been most affected.

-ING Chief Economist Carsten Brzeski said that to him the Q2 drop in output came as no surprise.
-"The point is that the German economy has more or less been in a state of stagnation since the summer of 2018," he told DW, after the latest data were released.
+ING Chief Economist Carsten Brzeski said that the Q2 drop in output came as no surprise.
+"The point is that the German economy has more or less been in a state of stagnation since the summer of 2018," he told DW, after the latest data was released.

 "This in itself does not mean that there's reason to panic, but it surely means that a golden decade has come to an end in the country.
 The crucial question now is whether the German government will leave everything in the hands of Donald Trump and his trade policy or step into action itself and offer some fiscal stimulus."